apple/swift-migration-guide/Guide.docc/MigrationGuide.md

 ## Overview

 Swift's concurrency system, introduced in [Swift 5.5](https://www.swift.org/blog/swift-5.5-released/), makes asynchronous and parallel code easier to write and understand.
 With the Swift 6 language mode, the compiler can now also guarantee that concurrent programs are data-race-free.
-With this mode enabled, the compiler safety checks that were optional become required.
+When this mode is enabled, the compiler safety checks that were optional become required.

 Adopting the Swift 6 language mode is entirely under your control, on a per-target basis.
-Targets that uses previous modes, as well as code uses other languages exposed to Swift, can all interoperate with modules that have been migrated to Swift 6.
+Targets that build with previous modes, as well as code that uses other languages exposed to Swift, can all interoperate with modules that have been migrated to Swift 6.

 It is possible you have been incrementally adopting all concurrency features